 British Linen Bank

-A memorial commemorates the 68 members of the British Linen Bank who gave their lives in the war.
-It is located in the Bank’s former head office at 38 St Andrew Square, Edinburgh.
+A memorial commemorating the 68 members of the British Linen Bank who gave their lives in the war is located in the Bank’s former head office at 38 St Andrew Square, Edinburgh.

 By 1914 the British Linen Bank employed around 900 staff at 150 offices and branches.
 Five hundred and eighty-nine of them served in the conflict, including James Gray.